 Couldn't I just Learn form Online Tutorials?

-You could and there are some informational websites out there but there's a very low percentage of people who stick with it as a source of learning because without personal interaction, your skill level or learning speed cannot be monitored or technical failings spotted and rectified.
+You could and there are some excellent informational websites out there but there's a very low percentage of people who stick with it as a source of long-term learning because without personal interaction, your skill level or learning speed cannot be monitored or technical failings spotted and rectified.
 It's really important that an experienced tutor constantly monitors your progress before you develop bad habits which can put you back years in terms of development.

 Acoustic or Electric Guitar?

-It doesn't make a difference what your preference is the same basic tenets of technique apply to both types of instruments, the real difference comes when you start to look at particular technical nuances which may apply to ether instrument as in the case of speed-picking (electric) and finger-picking (acoustic).
+It doesn't make a difference what your preference is as the same basic tenets of technique apply to both types of instruments - the real difference comes when you start to look at particular technical nuances which may apply to ether instrument as in the case of speed-picking (electric) and finger-picking (acoustic).
 You can use both techniques on both types of guitar but you will find that more well-known exponents in their respective fields will concentrate on the techniques that best suit a particular type of guitar.